-Sinus headaches occur when the sinus passages behind your eyes, nose, cheeks, and forehead are congested.
-A sinus headache can be felt on either or both sides of your head.
+A sinus headache occurs when the sinus passages behind your eyes, nose, cheeks, and forehead are congested.
+This causes pressure and pain.
+You might experience sinus headaches on either or both sides of your head.

-Sinus headaches can happen seasonally if you have allergies, or only occasionally when your sinuses become triggered for some other reason.
-There are herbal remedies, over-the-counter treatments, and prescription medication you can take to treat sinus headaches.
+Sinus headache can happen seasonally if you have allergies, or only occasionally when your sinuses become triggered for some other reason.
+There are herbal remedies, over-the-counter (OTC) treatments, and prescription medications you can take to treat sinus headache.

-Symptoms of inflamed sinuses accompany sinus headaches.
+Symptoms of inflamed sinuses accompany sinus headache.
 These symptoms include:

 - pain getting worse when you lean forward

-Sometimes a sinus headache can also give you a feeling of fatigue or an aching in your top jaw.
+Sometimes sinus headache can also give you a feeling of fatigue or aching in your top jaw.
 Redness and swelling of the cheeks, nose, or forehead can occur.

-According to the American Migraine Foundation, 50 percent of migraine misdiagnoses start with a person thinking they have a sinus headache.
-The Mayo Clinic points out that 90 percent of people who go to the doctor for a sinus headache find out they have a migraine instead.
+According to the American Migraine Foundation, 50 percent of migraine misdiagnoses start with a person thinking they have sinus headache.
+Up to 90 percent of people who go to the doctor for sinus headache find out they have migraine instead.

-Doctors often recommend letting sinus infects resolve on their own.
-It’s actually best practice for adults to not receive medical treatment for acute sinusitis unless they experience certain symptoms, like fever, severe pain, or infection that lasts more than seven days.
+Doctors often recommend letting sinus infections resolve on their own.
+It’s actually best practice for adults not to receive medical treatment for acute sinusitis unless they experience certain symptoms, like fever, severe pain, or infection that lasts more than 7 days.

 If you have a sinus headache, thinning out the congestion trapped in your sinuses may help.
 Try running a humidifier or irrigating your sinuses with a saline solution to cleanse the area.